SwaraMansi/SafeShe/README.md

 SafeShe is a full-stack, AI-powered women safety platform designed to help users report harassment incidents, trigger SOS alerts, and visualize unsafe areas using heatmaps.
 The platform also provides **police/admin dashboards** for analytics and prioritization of high-risk cases.

-This project was built with a **hackathon-first mindset**, focusing on real-world impact, scalability, and clear system design.
+This project was built focusing on real-world impact, scalability, and clear system design.

 ---